CasaSky/terraform-modules/lambda-sqs/README.md

-Simple terraform module of an aws lambda function
+Terraform composite module of both lambda and sqs modules